SERVICE DOGS FREQUENTLY ASKED QUESTIONS

 Who trains Smoky Mountain Service Dogs?

-SMSD has a staff of three professional trainers managed by our Canine Program Manager.
-They are responsible for all age- appropriate training levels for our dogs.
+SMSD has a staff of four professional trainers managed by our Canine Program Manager.
+They are responsible for all age-appropriate training levels for our dogs.
 SMSD trainers are assisted by a large group of volunteers who go through comprehensive training to handle the dogs.
 Our puppies are raised by volunteer puppy raisers for nine to 12 months.
 During that time, they learn basic obedience and level one skills.
 They are then rotated into the kennel where our professional trainers take over all advanced training levels for approximately six months.
 They are then moved to advanced foster homes where their skills are practiced on a daily basis in the home and in public.
 At all levels, our dogs are continually socialized in public environments.
 Training classes for our puppies, dogs and our volunteers are ongoing throughout the entire training process to ensure that each dog is trained to the highest standard.
 They are ready for placement between two and three years of age.

 How is Smoky Mountain Service Dogs Funded?